Helpful?

 The Law

-The legal requirements for review before a judge takes judicial notice of a fact were well explained within the Taylor v.
-Hanley Hospitality Inc., 2022 ONCA 376, case wherein it was stated:
+The principles for taking judicial notice were recently explained by the Court of Appeal within the case of Taylor v.
+Hanley Hospitality Inc., 2022 ONCA 376, wherein it was said:

 [30] The concept of judicial notice allows a court to receive “facts” that are “so notorious or uncontroversial that evidence of their existence is unnecessary”.
 This does not allow parties “to put before the court controversial evidence to the prejudice of the opposing party without providing a proper opportunity for its truth to be tested”: Public School Boards’ Assn. of Alberta v.
 Alberta (Attorney General), 2000 SCC 2, [2000] 1 S.C.R.
 44, at para.
 5. The threshold for judicial notice is strict since the facts are not proved by evidence under oath nor tested by cross-examination: R. v.
 Find, 2001 SCC 32, [2001] S.C.R.
 863, at para.
 48.